Yes, Six Thinking Hats is the technique you’ve been looking for (but you didn’t know you needed.)

-If you know how to use the Six Thinking Hats, you can deal with two very common problems.:
+If you know how to use the Six Thinking Hats, you can directly address with 3 very common problems.:

-Why Six Thinking Hats
+What is the Six Thinking Hats Technique?

-Here’s the Six Thinking Hats:
+What are the Six Thinking Hats?

 - White Hat – the facts and figures